nivk15/hw05Graphics2025Students/src/README.md

-# Exercise 5 – Basketball Court Infrastructure with THREE.js
+# Exercise 5 – Basketball Court with THREE.js

 ## Overview
-This exercise focuses on implementing the static infrastructure of a basketball court scene using THREE.js.
-You will create the court, hoops, and basketball, but WITHOUT physics, animation, or interactive controls.
-This is the foundation for the next exercise (HW06) which will add the interactive elements.
+This exercise will have you implement a basketball court scene with interactive elements using THREE.js.
+The provided code gives you a basic brown court surface as a starting point.
+You will need to add court lines, basketball hoops, and implement a basketball with physics-based movement.

-## Tasks - HW05 INFRASTRUCTURE ONLY
+## Tasks
 1. Add court lines to the basketball court:
    - Center line
    - Center circle
    - Three-point lines on both sides
-   - Court markings must be white and clearly visible
+   - Other boundary lines (sidelines, baselines, free throw lines, etc.)

-2. Create basketball hoops (static):
+2. Create basketball hoops:
-   - Backboard (white, partially transparent)
+   - Backboard with a transparent material
-   - Rim (orange) at regulation height
+   - Rim with appropriate size (~45cm / 18 inch diameter)
-   - Net using line segments (at least 8 segments)
+   - Net using line segments
-   - Support structure (pole and arms) positioned BEHIND the backboard
+   - Support structure (pole and base)
    - Place hoops on both ends of the court

-3. Implement a static basketball:
+3. Implement a basketball:
-   - Create a sphere with orange material and black seams
+   - Create a sphere with orange material
-   - Position at center court
-   - Proper size and spherical geometry
-   - NO physics or movement

-4. Camera and lighting infrastructure:
-   - Interactive camera controls (orbit) - toggle with 'O' key
+   - Add black lines to simulate basketball seams
+   - Implement physics for the ball (gravity, bouncing, etc.)

+4. Add user controls:
+   - Move the ball using arrow keys
+   - Adjust shot power
-   - Appropriate lighting with shadows
+   - Shoot the ball with spacebar
-   - Proper initial camera positioning

-5. Basic UI framework preparation:
-   - HTML containers for future score display
-   - HTML containers for future controls display
-   - Basic CSS styling for UI elements
+   - Reset ball position

+5. Scoring system (Optional, for extra points):
+   - Detect when the ball passes through a hoop
+   - Display the score on the screen
+   - Create visual/audio feedback when scoring

 ## Technical Requirements
 - All objects should cast and receive shadows
 - Use appropriate meshes and materials for each object
+- Physics implementation should look realistic
 - The scene should be responsive when the browser window is resized
-- Basketball must remain STATIC (no physics or movement)

-## IMPORTANT NOTE
-**Physics-based movement, interactive controls (arrow keys, spacebar), shooting mechanics, and scoring systems will be implemented in the next exercise (HW06).
-Do NOT implement these features in HW05.**

 ## Getting Started
 - The starter code already includes: